 With a little TLC, you can extend the life of your motorcycle battery.
 It only takes a tiny bit of maintenance once a month or so to keep it running well.

-Use a battery tender – Ideally, you want to keep your motorcycle battery at 100% all the time.
+Use a battery maintainer (amazon) – Ideally, you want to keep your motorcycle battery at 100% all the time.
 The best way to do that is keep your battery hooked up to a battery maintainer or tender when you’re not using it.
 Don’t worry about over charging your battery… A good tender will keep your battery full without damaging it through overcharging.

 Check Electrolyte levels – Make sure the liquid level in your battery is at the proper level and hasn’t dried out.
 Use distilled water, wear gloves and eye protection.
 Watch for fumes.
 Do NOT use tap water.